scijava/scijava/docs/ops/doc/Benchmarks.rst

 	**Figure 1:** Algorithm execution performance (lower is better)

-Note that the avove requests are benchmarked without assistance from the Op cache, i.e. they are designed to model the full matching process.
+Note that the above requests are benchmarked without assistance from the Op cache, i.e. they are designed to model the full matching process.
 As repeated Op requests will utilize the Op cache, we benchmark cached Op retrieval separately, with results shown in **Figure 2**.
 These benchmarks suggest Op caching helps avoid the additional overhead of Op adaptation as its performance approaches that of normal Op execution.

 .. chart:: ../images/BenchmarkCaching.json

 	**Figure 2:** Algorithm execution performance with Op caching (lower is better)

 Finally, we benchmark the overhead of SciJava Ops parameter conversion.
-Suppose we instead wish to operate upon a ``RandomAccessibleInterval<ByteType>`` - we must convert it to call our Op.
+Suppose we instead wish to operate upon a ``double[]`` - we must convert it to ``byte[]`` to call our Op.
 We consider the following procedures:

 * Image conversion + output buffer creation + static method invocation
 * output buffer creation + SciJava Ops invocation using Op conversion